claymager/idris2-pkgs/README.md

 `nix flake init -t github:claymager/idris2-pkgs#simple`

+Compilers live in `idris2/`.
+Unless you want to write nix, you probably don't need to go in `utils/`.

 ## How do I...?

 No matter what you want to do with this repository, to run the code, you'll need [nix]( https://nixos.org/download.html), with its "experimental feature" [flakes](https://nixos.wiki/wiki/Flakes) enabled.